iamtlcs/iamtlcs/README.md

 Hello!
 My name is Simon, and I am currently a penultimate undergraduate student at CUHK.\
 My major is Statistics, and I am also pursuing a minor in Computer Science.

-- Currently studying statistical computing and machine learning 📊
+- Currently studying statistical computing, machine learning and deep learning algorithm 📊
-- Self-learning DevOps using Python and AWS ⚙️
+- Self-learning DevOps using Python and hands-on AWS ⚙️
 - Je parle un petit peu français 🇫🇷

 ## Languages